 Tests after diagnosis – staging lung cancer

-Staging describes where the cancer is in your body
+Staging describes where the cancer is in your body and how big it is.

 You may have more tests after your diagnosis to find out: